microsoft/Federal-Business-Applications/whitepapers/copilot/README.md

 * [Dynamics 365 Copilot Transcripts](https://learn.microsoft.com/en-us/dynamics365/customer-service/develop/download-copilot-transcript-data)

 ### Architecture Diagram for GCC / GCC High
 Below is a diagram that outlines how Power Platform / Dynamics 365 services leverage Copilot features.
-Microsoft manages an instance of Azure OpenAI that lives in Azure for Government to support GCC and GCC High which was deployed in Novemember of 2024.
+Microsoft manages an instance of Azure OpenAI that lives in Azure for Government to support GCC and GCC High which was deployed in November of 2024.

 ![Copilot Azure for Government Architecture](images/CopilotPhase2Architecture.png)